Writing and Media

 Adding Structure to the Interactive Process

-A recorded conversation on why the ADA interactive process fails in practice and how structural redesign — including employer-led identification of accommodations, consultation with appropriate expertise, and structured iteration and follow-up — changes outcomes.
+A conversation on why the ADA interactive process fails in practice and how structural redesign — including employer-led identification of accommodations, consultation with appropriate expertise, and structured iteration and follow-up — changes outcomes.

 Listen to the conversation